Understanding and Mitigating Political Stance Cross-topic Generalization in Large Language Models: InhibitFT: Mitigate Cross-topic Stance Coupling

 \paragraph{Result} As shown in Table~\ref{tab:ablation1},~\ref{tab:ablation2},~\ref{tab:ablation3} and~\ref{tab:ablation4} (Appendix~\ref{More results}), leads to more neurons being identified as \textit{general political neurons} and frozen during InhibitFT.
 The RMSE decreases sharply when $\gamma$ reaches $5\%$, and keeps only marginal variation as $\gamma$ increases to $\gamma = 7.5\%$ and then rises again at $\gamma = 25\%$.
 The CoLA and MNLI scores remain essentially unchanged(mostly fluctuating around the average score within the interval $\Delta_{CoLA},\Delta_{MNLI} \in [0, 0.01]$ on \texttt{IDEOINST} and $[0, 0.02]$ on the other two datasets), indicating that varying $\gamma$ has minimal impact on the model’s overall utility.

-The results show that the two types of political neurons that encode a general political stance and topic‐specific stance are indeed present in our LLM, and they together comprise roughly $5\%$ of the model.
-When we expand $\gamma$ beyond this threshold, the precision of separating the \textit{general political neurons} and \textit{topic-specific neurons} by \texttt{PNLAC} degrades, which allows cross‐topic coupling to re-emerge.
+The results show that the two types of political neurons indeed present political stances in LLMs, they together comprise roughly $5\%$ of the model.
+Expanding $\gamma$ beyond this threshold, the precision of separating the \textit{general political neurons} and \textit{topic-specific neurons} by \texttt{PNLAC} degrades, which allows cross‐topic coupling to re-emerge.
 In terms of model utility, however, the result demonstrates that varying $\gamma$ up to $25\%$ induces only negligible changes, suggesting that \texttt{InhibitFT} procedure effectively mitigates on cross-topic stance couping while largely preserving the model’s linguistic capabilities and overall utility.